Frequently Asked Questions: Photograph Copying, Repair and Retouching

 What is the cost?

 The cost of working on a photograph depends on the amount of damage that needs repairing.
 Likewise, with the retouching service, the cost rises with the amount of retouching required.
+Copying prices are based on the size of the original.
+Prices are given on the relevant webpages.

 Photograph copying is priced to size so that larger images are more expensive than smaller ones.
 If an image is larger than A2 then special large scanners are required to digitise the photograph.
 Another alternative would be to have a copy shot done with a digital camera.